Three Levers

 Advertisers publish their embeddings.
 Users and publishers don’t.

 Publisher and user embeddings are private.
-The publisher’s content and the user’s query stay behind the relevance gate.
 The auction runs inside the publisher’s domain or a trusted execution environment.
-Advertisers never see the content embedding — they only learn whether their ad passed or didn’t, and at what price.
+Advertisers learn only whether their ad passed and at what price.
+The publisher can verify the auction because all advertiser embeddings are public inputs.
+The user’s query never leaves the gate.

 Platform Competition Does the Rest